Itsmeejoshiee/Itsmeejoshiee/README.md

 ###

-<h4 align="center">I'm a Software Engineer specializing in Mobile Development in Flutter and Dart.
+<p align="center">I'm a Software Engineer specializing in Mobile Development in Flutter and Dart.
 I love creating innovative and unique solutions.<br><br>Beyond Coding, I love building Communities.
 I strive to create spaces where people can connect and share their knowledge freely with each other.
-If you want to know more about me, Check out my portfolio website that is built in Flutter!</h4>
+If you want to know more about me, Check out my portfolio website that is built in Flutter!</p>

 ###